Varsha994/SalesInsights-DataAnalysisProject/README.md

   - Revenue breakdown by year and months
   - Top 5 customers by revenue and sales quantity
   - Top 5 products by revenue number
-  - What is aggregate revenue in last 365 days (year-to-date revenue)
+  - What is aggregate revenue in last 365 days (year-to-date revenue)